 - The fee includes unlimited use of the free shuttle bus that runs from late May through early October.

-If you are visiting multiple Southwest US tourist attractions it’s best to purchase an America the Beautiful Pass for $80 for the year and grants you access to all registered parks.
-At just $80 for a year it’s quite a steal and you won’t have to worry about stopping at park gates to pay!
+If you are visiting multiple Southwest US tourist attractions, purchasing an America the Beautiful Pass for $80 for the year is best, which grants you access to all registered parks.
+At just $80 for a year, it’s quite a steal, and you won’t have to worry about stopping at park gates to pay!